Jianguo99/Jianguo99.github.io/_pages/about.md

 I am serving as a research intern in Professor [Wei Hongxin's research group](https://hongxin001.github.io/) at the Southern University of Science and Technology and a graduate student in applied Mathematics at the [MIT Group](https://yuechiu.github.io/index.html) of ShanghaiTech University.
 I received my B.S. in Information and Computer Science from North China Electric Power University in 2021.

 # ✡️ Research Interests
-My current research interests mainly focus on Conformal prediction, Machine learning, Uncertainty Quantification.
+My current research interests mainly focus on Conformal Prediction, Machine Learning, Uncertainty Quantification.

 <!-- # 🔊 Position Openings
 - **Postgraduate Students:** Dr. Ye Shi recruits 2~3 postgraduate students for each academic year.
 The candidate is expected to be self-motivated in doing research on one of the following areas: Artificial Intelligence, Machine learning, 3D Vision, Smart Energy, etc. Solid mathematical background and sufficient programming skills are required.
 If you are interested in this opening, please email me your CV;